wolfSSL/wolfssl/IDE/STM32Cube/README.md

 ## Configuration

-The settings for the wolfSSL CubeMX pack are in the generated `wolfSSL.wolfSSL_conf.h` file.
+The settings for the wolfSSL CubeMX pack are in the generated `wolfSSL.I-CUBE-wolfSSL_conf.h` file.
 An example of this is located in `IDE/STM32Cube/wolfSSL_conf.h` (renamed to avoid possible conflicts with generated file).

 The template used for generation is `IDE/STM32Cube/default_conf.ftl` which can be updated at `STM32Cube/Repository/Packs/wolfSSL/wolfSSL/[Version]/CubeMX/templates/default_conf.ftl`.